robfinch/Cores/Proposals/RISCV SSMMU Proposal.md

 Keeping the page mapping table internal to core means no external memory access is required.
 It can be accessed at high speed.

 ## Base Registers
 It is assumed for a smaller system that upper address bits are not used for addressing memory and are available to select a base/bound register.
 The SSMMU includes 16 base/bound registers.
 The base/bound register in use is selected by the upper nybble of the virtual address.
 In the case of the program address, base/bound register #15 is always used.
-If the program address has all ones in bits 24 to 31 then base addressing is bypassed.
+If an address has all ones in bits 26 to 31 then base/bounds addressing is bypassed.
 This provides a shared program area containing the BIOS and OS code.
 Suggested usage of base/bound registers are shown in the table below.

 | Base Regno |  Usage   |  Selected By                         |
 |------------|----------|--------------------------------------|